-All Tarpon fishing is Catch and Release, unless you’re in pursuit of an IGFA record (which does require a special tag).
+If you’re specifically booking a Tarpon charter, expect an average of 2–7 hookups per trip.
+It all depends on your own expertise and a lil’ bit of luck.
+All Tarpon fishing is catch and release, unless you’re in pursuit of an IGFA record (which requires a special tag).
 If you are – good luck!

 Nobody does Redfishing quite like Florida.

 Undoubtedly a skinny-water favorite, the resident Redfish is happy to chase down a plug any day of the year.
 With unparalleled stamina and a reel-smoking tenacity, Redfish is certainly the king of the Tampa Bay flats.